Retrodox/StopWatchPyQt5/README.md

 ##Running the Application

 1. Run the launch.bat or the shortcut I made for it in order to launch.
-Make sure your libraries are installed before!!!
+Make sure your libraries are installed before.

 ## Features